pengfeiyinn/pengfeiyinn.github.io/_pages/about.md

 # Journal Reviewer
-Frontiers in Cardiovascular Medicine.
+Frontiers in Cardiovascular Medicine
-Journal of Pharmaceutical and Healthcare Marketing.
+Journal of Pharmaceutical and Healthcare Marketing
 BMC Medical Genomics
 Discover Artificial Intelligence
-The journal of Supercomputing.
+The journal of Supercomputing
-Journal of Biomedical Informatics.
+Journal of Biomedical Informatics

 # Conference Reviewer
-NeurIPS 2026 Workshop on Agents in the Wild.
+NeurIPS 2026 Workshop on Agents in the Wild
-ICML 2026 Workshop on Agents in the Wild.
+ICML 2026 Workshop on Agents in the Wild
-CVPR 2026 Workshop Multi-Modal Reasoning for Agentic Intelligence(MMRAgI).
+CVPR 2026 Workshop Multi-Modal Reasoning for Agentic Intelligence(MMRAgI)
-ICLR 2026 Workshop AIWILD and ES-Reasoning.
+ICLR 2026 Workshop AIWILD and ES-Reasoning
-American Medical Informatics Association Annual Symposium(AMIA) 2023.
+American Medical Informatics Association Annual Symposium(AMIA) 2023

 # 📖 Educations
 - *2024.03 - 2026.12*, Doctor of Philosophy in Engineering and IT , [University of Melbourne](https://www.unimelb.edu.au), Australia.